Uline Arena: Today

 The arena still stands today.
 The external shell survived the transformation of the neighborhood.
-After several decades of a slow death, the building was about to experience a rebirth in the now hip NoMa neighborhood, walking distance from the NoMa–Gallaudet U station which opened in 2004 and the new apartment buildings coming out of the ground across the tracks.
-The old Washington Coliseum would go back to be known as the Uline building.
+After several decades of a slow death, the building experienced a rebirth in the now hip NoMa neighborhood, within walking distance from the NoMa–Gallaudet U station, which opened in 2004.
+New apartment buildings were constructed across the tracks.
+The old Washington Coliseum became known as the Uline building.

-It started as a homage to the past history of the building.
-On February 11, 2014, a Beatles tribute band played in the Coliseum for the 50 years of the historic Beatles concert.
-While the timing was the same with the artists going on stage at exactly 8:31 pm as in 1964, the Coliseum was only a shadow of what it once was.
-The place could only house half of what it could in 1964 and tickets cost $100 for a seat.
-The song line-up was the same as in 1964 but the atmosphere was very different.
+On February 11, 2014, a Beatles tribute band played in the Coliseum on the 50th anniversary of the historic Beatles concert.
+The timing was the same with the artists going on stage at exactly 8:31 p.m. as in 1964, and the song lineup was the same, but the Coliseum was only a shadow of what it once was.
+The place could only house half of what it could in 1964, and tickets were $100 a seat.

 In 2015, outdoor retailer REI announced that it would develop the property into its fifth flagship store and first store in Washington, D.C.
 In addition to the 51000 sqfoot REI store, plans called for the fully redeveloped site to house 146200 sqft of office space and an additional 17000 sqft of retail space for other users.
 The REI store opened on October 21, 2016, with a marching band and other festivities, as the largest REI store on the United States East Coast.
-In April 2017, Spaces, a co-working brand based in Luxembourg, became the second tenant, taking over 34000 sqft of office space.
+In April 2017, Spaces, a brand based in Luxembourg, became the second tenant, taking over 34000 sqft of office space.
 Spaces Co-working is a subsidiary of Regus, which is owned by International Workplace Group.

-On September 17, 2018, Antunovich Associates, the architecture firm who worked with Douglas Development in restoring the arena, opened their DC office on the ground level of the Uline Arena.
+On September 17, 2018, Antunovich Associates, the architecture firm that worked with Douglas Development in restoring the arena, opened their DC office on the ground level of Uline Arena.
 The new office fronts directly onto Third Street Northeast, adjacent to the main building lobby.